Shanira Blanco: Television career

 In 2019, Blanco returned to daytime television hosting the new TV show “ Aqui Estamos” which means, We are Here!
 With Puerto Rican merengue sensation host, Manny Manuel.
-The show currently airs daily from 2:00pm to 3:00pm on WIPR Television Network.
+The show currently airs daily at 4:00pm on WIPR Television Network.

 Social media

 Shanira has over 500,000 followers on her social media accounts (See External Links for validation).
 Campaigns posted on her social media includes collaboration with brands like Walgreens, Dannon, Goya, Mastercard, Simon Malls, Quaker, Disney, Frito Lays, Ford, Colgate, Mc Donalds, MDA and Mirta de Perales among many more.

 Actitud Modeling Academy and Agency

 After acquiring a bachelor's degree in marketing and a master's degree in business, Blanco established Actitud, a modeling academy and agency, in 2007.

-Actitud Modeling Academy and Agency prepared delegates to the Miss World Pageant such as Ivonne Orsini, currently WAPA TV Hosts, which placed in the semifinals in 2008 and Amanda Vilanova, which became Miss World Caribbean and second runner-up in London in 2011.
+Actitud Modeling Academy and Agency prepared delegates to the Miss World Pageant such as Ivonne Orsini, currently Telemundo TV Hosts, which placed in the semifinals in 2008 and Amanda Vilanova, which became Miss World Caribbean and second runner-up in London in 2011.
 Actitud also trained Miss World Puerto Rico 2012 Janelee Chaparro, who placed as quarter finalist in Miss World 2012 and eventually represented Puerto Rico in Miss Grand International 2013 where she won the first edition of this event.
 Valeria Vazquez Puerto Rico's first Miss Supranational 2018, was a student at Actitud in her early years as a forming model.